n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 # Postman for DOC²

-This guide will help you learn how to make HTTP requests via Postman to your DOC² Organization.
-It is easy to use and super helpful for organisation admins.
+This guide will show you how to make HTTP requests to your DOC² organization via Postman.
+It is easy to use and very useful for organization administrators.

 ## Setup